lordazzi/taipescripeto-singleton/README.md

 [![Build Status](https://travis-ci.org/lordazzi/taipescripeto-basic.svg?branch=master)](https://travis-ci.org/lordazzi/taipescripeto-basic)
 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/lordazzi/taipescripeto-basic/blob/master/LICENSE)

+## Library Scope
 I really like to modularize my functionality in smaller libraries, but everything in this library is too small to be an independent library and I'm willing not exaggerate modularing it.
+This library contain small structures to help engineering your typescript software, and this is this scope.

 ## Installation